ShuxinD/pm-no2-o3-hospitalization-death-ADRD-coxph/codes/00generate_data/05checkFollowupCompleteness.md

 ```

 We constructed a temporary dataset named `temp` which is a subset of
-`ADRDcohort` after removing NA (natually had removed rows whose
+`ADRDcohort` after removing NA (not remove rows with
-`year==firstADRDyr` when merging with exposures), and summarize each
+`year==firstADRDyr`), and summarize each person as one row in total
+5121692 subjects:

-person as one row with 5114720 subjects: - generated `start_yr` as the
+  - generated `start_yr` as the minimum of calendar year (should equal
+    to `firstADRDyr`)
-minimum of calendar year - `end_yr` as the maximum of calendar year -
+  - `end_yr` as the maximum of calendar year
-`count` as the count number of unique calendar year for each subject.
+  - `count` as the count number of unique calendar year for each
+    subject.

-We also merged the enroll information (`firstADRDyear`) to `temp`.
+We also merged the enroll information (`firstADRDyear`) to `sum_temp`.
-(`firstADRDyr`+1) indicates the year that subjects should start to be
+`firstADRDyr` indicates the year that subjects should start to be
 followed-up.

 `sum_temp` is a one-row-per-person dataset, looks like:

     ##          qid start_yr end_yr count firstADRDyr
     ## 1: 003050048     2001   2004     4        2000
-    ## 2: 003628694     2003   2005     3        2002
+    ## 2: 003628694     2002   2005     4        2002
-    ## 3: 003749417     2006   2006     1        2005
+    ## 3: 003749417     2005   2006     2        2005
-    ## 4: 004402139     2005   2005     1        2004
+    ## 4: 004402139     2004   2005     2        2004
     ## 5: 012472193     2001   2004     4        2000
-    ## 6: 014929014     2006   2006     1        2005
+    ## 6: 014929014     2005   2006     2        2005

-    ## the number of subjects in ADRDpeople(removed NAs) is 5114720
+    ## the number of subjects in ADRD cohort (removed NAs, and non-contribution subjects) is 5121692

-    ## the number of person-years in ADRDpeople(removed NAs) is 17702025
+    ## the number of person-years in ADRD cohort (removed NAs, and non-contribution subjects) is 22323901

     ## is there any duplication of the combination of `qid` and calendar year:  FALSE